programmer90000/linux-set-up-docs/initial-set-up.md

 > ***Do not delete packages.
 Only delete apps found in the application launcher***

+The final list of installed apps in the `Discover` app should be the same as the list in the [installed-apps-and-packages.md file](installed-apps-and-packages.md)

 ## Configure the Application Launcher

 ### Edit Applications